 The company is now offering 3.6 million shares and warrants to purchase additional shares at an assumed combined price of $2.11 per share and related warrant.

 The firm will use the proceeds for working capital, capital payments, business development, research and development payments, and technology and business acquisitions.

 The company has agreed to sell approximately 990,000 shares at a price of $2.25 per share, yielding about $2.2 million in gross proceeds.

-The firm will sell more than 14 million shares of its common stock at $.225 per share.
+The firm plans to offer more than 13 million shares of its common stock at $.225 per share.
 The offering will close on or about Jan.
 14.

 The expected net proceed are now $5.4 million, down from an earlier anticipated $9.1 million.
 Investors reacted negatively to the news today.

 The life science research tools firm is offering 8,150,000 shares of its common stock at a price of $6.75 per share for gross proceeds of about $55 million.

 Google's Project Nightingale has collected health information on millions of Americans, according to the Wall Street Journal.

 Nature News writes that women in chemistry are less likely to have their manuscripts accepted for publication.